 Results showed that cannabidiol naturally possesses anti-inflammatory properties that may help reduce pain and swelling in the body.
-More studies show that it also contains antioxidant properties, which can protect the body from free radical damage and other harmful factors.
+More studies show that it also contains antioxidant properties, protecting the body from free radical damage and other harmful factors.

-Ever since the discovery of these potential health effects of CBD, companies have created cannabidiol extract infused products.
+Ever since discovering these potential health effects of CBD, companies have created cannabidiol extract infused products.

 Most cannabidiol-infused products have a hefty price tag attached to them.
-However, when it comes to comparing the prices between hemp-derived CBD from marijuana CBD, hemp flower strains are cheaper.
+However, when comparing the prices between hemp-derived CBD from marijuana CBD, hemp flower substitute strains are cheaper.

 Another perk to purchasing hemp buds is that it contains low concentrations of THC.
-This can reassure many customers who have a sensitivity to the psychoactive compound or live in states with strict laws regarding THC.
+This can reassure many customers who are sensitive to the psychoactive compound or live in states with strict laws regarding THC.